amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 	Privacy Protocol: AES256
 	Group-name: MY-GROUP

+From the montoring tool run Wireshark or tcpdump to look for snmp traffic.

+**Note:** You can decrypt SNMPv3 in wireshark to see OID information in transit, [guide here](https://hi.service-now.com/kb_view.do?sysparm_article=KB0716409)

 ##### Deleting a user

 This one is confusing, I don't know why it happens, it won't allow you to delete the user bound to the original engineID